Private Marrakech to Fes Desert Tour – 3 Days

 - 1 night in an Erg Chebbi luxury desert camp — private ensuite tent with hot shower, real beds, quality linens — half-board

-- Sunset camel trek into the Erg Chebbi dunes (Day 2 evening)
+- Sunset camel ride into the Erg Chebbi dunes (Day 2 evening)

 - Sandboarding in the Erg Chebbi dunes